Scalable Dynamic Distributed Constraint Optimization with Metareasoning and Application to Continual Satellite Operations: Algorithms

 \section{Algorithms}

+In this section, we present various algorithms for solving DCOSP.
+First, we show how to construct an optimal solution to DCOSP using omniscient knowledge of problem dynamics.
+We then present the \textit{dynamic incremental neighborhood stochastic search (D-NSS)} algorithm, which is a scalable, incomplete DDCOP algorithm.
+Finally, we establish several baseline approaches, including dynamic variations and adaptations of the DSA algorithm.

-\subsection{Obtaining an Optimal Solution to DCOSP}
+\subsection{Obtaining an optimal solution to DCOSP}

-There is no clear online algorithm for computing an optimal DCOSP solution.
-This is due to agents having no prior knowledge of problem dynamics and optimally solving each individual COSP instance not necessarily constituting an optimal DCOSP solution.
+There is no clear online algorithm to compute an optimal DCOSP solution.
+This is due to agents having no prior knowledge of problem dynamics and solving each individual COSP instance optimally not necessarily constituting an optimal DCOSP solution.
 However, we can obtain an optimal solution by collapsing DCOSP into a single DCOP.
-This relies on using omniscient knowledge of the problem dynamics and is therefore not feasible in actuality.
+This requires hindsight knowledge and is therefore unavailable online.

-We can collapse a DCOSP $\delta$ into a DCOP $\delta'$ to reason only about the observations that matter.
-The following are the key set constructions of $\delta'$:
+We can collapse a DCOSP $\delta$ to a DCOP $\delta'$ to reason only about the observations that matter.
+The following are the key set constructions of $\delta'$.